nsomar/OAStackView/README.md

 iOS 9 introduced the very cool [UIStackView](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIStackView_Class_Reference/), UIStackView can be used to easily create simple and complex layouts.

-As expected `UIStackView` can only be used for iOS9 and up.
-This project tries to port back the stackview to iOS 6+.
+As expected `UIStackView` can only be used for iOS 9 and up.
+This project tries to port back the stackview to iOS 7+.

 `OAStackView` aims at replicating all the features in `UIStackView`